Welcome to the Minnesota Child Welfare Training Academy!

 The curriculum is the same in all courses, but tailored to those attending.
 All courses are taught by the Tribal Training and Certification Partnership (TTCP).

-This September the Training Academy is launching an updated New Worker Foundations Training for all incoming child protection workers.
-Learn more!
+This September the Training Academy launched an updated Foundations Training for all incoming child protection workers.
+Following are resources to learn more:

-Supervisors and Tribal Leaders can now assign the new Foundations course, as well as other New Worker Trainings, in the Training Portal (supervisor checklist here).
-Workers who have started but not completed Foundations should contact us ASAP.
+Supervisors and Tribal Leaders can now assign the new Foundations course, as well as other New Worker Trainings, in the Training Portal (updated supervisor checklist here).

 Foundations Video Update